The Holy Grail of Golf - How To Create Lag in the Golf Swing

 right-arm-lag-sequence.jpg

-Now as we near impact with all that new found lag, release the fury into the bag!
+Now as we near impact position with all that new found lag, release the fury into the bag!
 It’s fun!

 rt-arm-impact.jpg